Barquq Castle: Construction

 An Arabic inscription above the entrance states that the building was constructed in 1387–1388 by Yunis al-Nawruzi, a dawadar of the Mamluk Circassian sultan Barquq.
 Both Yunus and Barquq are named in three Arabic inscriptions above the building's main gateway, and the building's two common names – Barquq Castle and Khan Yunis – are thus thought to derive from their names.
 Others have claimed that the latter refers to the prophet Jonah (also Yunis in Arabic).
-The word castle in the name is a translation of the Arabic word qalat, meaning fortified building, whereas khan is another word for caravanserai and refers to its initial use as a place for travelling merchants.
+The word castle in the name is a translation of the Arabic word qal'a, meaning fortified building, whereas khan is another word for caravanserai and refers to its initial use as a place for travelling merchants.

 Mamluk and Ottoman periods

 It was built as a caravanserai to serve as a center in the middle of the road between Damascus and Cairo, the two largest cities in the Mamluk Sultanate, to protect merchant caravans, pilgrims and travellers.
 The khan also served as resting stop for couriers of the barid, the Mamluk postal network in Palestine and Syria.

 During the 17th and 18th centuries the Ottomans assigned an Asappes garrison associated with the Cairo Citadel to guard the fortress.

 It was visited in 1863 by French explorer Victor Guérin, who described it as follows:

 […] apart from the western facade and some parts of the perimeter wall, this castle is now very degraded and completely falls into ruin.
 It formed a large square, flanked, at its four angles, by a round half-turn.
 A mosque, still quite well preserved, bears the name of Jamia Sultan Barquq; it is decorated inside, and in particular the pulpit to preach or member, placed near the mihrab, with quite beautiful pieces of gray-white marble, coming, according to all appearances, from old buildings.
 The other materials that were used to build this mosque as well as the rest of the castle must also be partly antique; but they have been diminished.
 The inside of the fortress is currently occupied by very dilapidated private dwellings.
 It was once preceded by another larger enclosure, also flanked by towers, which is three-quarters demolished.

 Gottlieb Schumacher visited it in 1886: